How Much Weight Does the SAT Carry in an Application?

 Among public colleges, some of the highest average SAT scores can be found at Georgia Tech, the University of California at Berkeley, and the University of Virginia.

-Georgia Tech reported an average 2022 composite or total SAT score of 1465.
-The average Math section score was 750, and the average Evidence-Based Reading and Writing section score was 715.
-Georgia Tech is considered highly selective, with an 18% acceptance rate.
+As of 2025, Georgia Tech reported an average composite or total SAT score of 1450.
+The average Math section score was 750, and the average Reading and Writing section score was 700.
+Georgia Tech is considered highly selective, with a 13.8% acceptance rate.

-The University of Virginia reported an average 2022 SAT composite or total SAT score of 1430.
-The university reported the middle 50% range for SAT scores, with Math section scores falling in the range of 710-790 and Evidence-Based Reading and Writing section scores falling in the range of 690-750.
-The University of Virginia is considered highly selective, with an acceptance rate of 21%.
+The University of Virginia reported an average 2025 SAT composite or total SAT score of 1445.
+The average Math score was 735, and the average Reading and Writing score was 716.
+The University of Virginia is considered highly selective, with an acceptance rate of 17%.

 While every public college and university is different, it is clear that high SAT scores are very desirable, and the more selective a given school is, the higher average SAT scores tend to be.
 Students are encouraged to do their own research and understand the requirements and expectations of the universities they plan on applying to in order to be as prepared as possible and to have a good understanding of the SAT score they will need to increase their chances of being given an offer of admission.